deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 ## Common challenges

-We often face the following challenges when web sites:
+We often face the following challenges when Web sites:

 - Are designed for viewing information with human eyes only
 - Require authentication, cookies, and Javascript to navigate